programs for High School students

 Time: 1-2 hours during the school day.

-We are excited to bring you more than 15 robust online programs that battle screen fatigue with a mixture of team building, engaging activities, and live field experiences.
+Through our Bridging The Watershed program, we are excited to bring you robust online programs that battle screen fatigue with a mixture of engaging activities and live field experiences.

 With the guidance of our experienced team of educators, students will: